deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 legal regulations and technology changes kept happening each year which meant that design was always out of date at about the time when the next spec was completed.
 They never got to build the code.

+## Incremental Iterative Design

+Incremental is at least moving in the right direction, adding functionality in smaller, but still very large, chunks where there is still a heavy onus on the designer to make big bets about the likely shape of the code into the next few months and add code to support that now rather than when it is needed.

+In incremental designs, we can feel trapped by past design decisions, each decision almost set in concrete pushing us further into a smaller and smaller box of options.
+This can lead to us hating the code we have and perhaps even wanting to change jobs to escape it.

 ## Ad Hoc